A God-Centered Life

 Nancy DeMoss Wolgemuth: Here’s a woman who’s not a busybody.
 She’s not a gossip.
 She’s not an idler.
 She uses her tongue to give thanks to God and to tell others about the Lord Jesus.
 You see the contrast here between the godly widow or the godly married woman and the woman who is self-indulgent, living her life for herself.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, coauthor of Seeking Him, for Monday, December 21, 2020.
+Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, coauthor of Seeking Him, for Tuesday, December 19, 2024.
 I'm Dannah Gresh.

 Were you ever told to “wait for Christmas” to receive an item from your wishlist, like the toys you had been hoping for?
 Is this a bad time to mention that I didn't wait for that model horse than my mom was hiding under her bed when I was twelve years old?
-Sorry Mom.
+Sorry, Mom.
 Today we’ll learn about a woman who was waiting during the time of the first Christmas, but she was waiting for something far more significant than a toy.
 Nancy’s in a series called “Anna: The Woman Who Welcomed Christ.”
-If you missed the start of the series last week, you can catch the first episodes at ReviveOurHearts.com.
+If you missed the start of the series, you can catch the first episodes at ReviveOurHearts.com.
 Here’s Nancy.

 Nancy: If you haven’t turned to Luke chapter 2, let me invite you to do that.
-We’re continuing in our study of Anna, who was the older woman—elderly woman—who came to the temple to see the infant Jesus who was brought there by Mary and Joseph forty days after his birth.
+We’re continuing in our study of Anna, who was the older woman—elderly woman—who came to the temple to see the infant Jesus who was brought there by Mary and Joseph forty days after His birth.
 We have just three verses about her in the whole Bible.
 The Lord is using those verses in such a great way in my own life.

-Beginning in verse 36 of Luke 2,
+Beginning in verse 36 of Luke 2:

 And there was a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
 She was advanced in years, having lived with her husband seven years from when she was a virgin, and then as a widow until she was eighty-four.